top of page

 They are the French, Normans, Bretons, and they are the Germans. the Lorrains and the Frisians, and they are the barons of Auvergne and the powerful Burgundians.

-In the 1230s, Frisians also fought against rebellious Drents and Stedingers, i.e. the delta of the River Weser north of Bremen.
-In 1248, warriors of Tota Frisia also participated in the siege of Aachen (Blumenberg 2002, Mol 2002).
+In the 1230s, Frisians also fought against rebellious Drents and Stedingers, i.e. the delta of the River Weser north of the city of Bremen.
+In the year 1248, as said, warriors of Frisia also participated in the siege of Aachen (Blumenberg 2002, Mol 2002).

-The crusade in the year 1234 against Stedinger Land is saliant because it is this region at the Lower River Weser that was cultivated with the help of people from Holland (former West Frisia) who possessed the skills to exploit and peat and marshlands.
-We even know a few personal names of the first immigrant workers from Holland (see our blog post The United Frisian Emirates and Black Peat).
+The crusade in the year 1234 against Stedinger Land is saliant because it is this region at the Lower River Weser that was cultivated with the help of people from Holland who possessed the skills to exploit and peat and marshlands.
+We even know a few personal names of the first immigrant workers from Holland, See our blog post The United Frisian Emirates and Black Peat.
+How Holland became Dutch.

-The Flussmarsch 'river marshes' of Stedinger Land, Saxon of origin, had developed into a comparable republican structure as the neighbouring Frisian lands and Saxon region of Dithmarschen.
-For many years the archdiocese Bremen tried to get control over the lands, but the free farmers effectively resisted the Bremen policy of expansion.
-In 1229 they even managed to kill the son of the brother of the archbishop during a great battle.
+The Flussmarsch 'river marshes' of the region of Stedinger Land, Saxon in origin, had developed into a comparable republican structure as the neighbouring Frisian lands and Saxon region of Dithmarschen.
+For many years, the archdiocese of Bremen tried to gain control over the lands, but the free farmers effectively resisted the Bremen policy of expansion.
+In 1229, they even managed to kill the son of the brother of the archbishop during a great battle.
 A year later, Bremen had the Stedinger declared heretics by the pope.
-Still Stedingen did not give in.
-Four years later, on 27 May 1234, a full fledged crusade was launched.
-About 3 to 4,000 Stedinger fought against an army seven times their size and were, inevitable, defeated.
-It was the end of the people's freedom of the region of Stedingen.
-Many Stedinger fled north.
-To the free Frisian regions of Stadland and Butjadingen (Wolff 2018).
-Hereafter, Bremen set its eye on Stadland and Butjadingen.
-Read in our blog post “Ich mag Ihre Pelzer- und Schustertöchter nicht!” – a kiss of death how that ended.
+Still, Stedingen did not give in.
+Four years later, on 27 May 1234, a full-fledged crusade was launched.
+About 3,000 to 4,000 Stedinger fought against an army seven times their size and were, inevitably, defeated.
+It was the end of the people's freedom in the region of Stedingen.
+Many Stedinger fled north to the free Frisian regions of Stadland and Butjadingen (Wolff 2018).
+Hereafter, Bremen set its sights on Stadland and Butjadingen.
+Read in our blog post “Ich mag Ihre Pelzer- und Schustertöchter nicht!” – a kiss of death how badly that ended.

-Like with the Cathars you get the impression the Vatican was not really objective about who were declared heretic, and that more interest besides religion were involved.
+Like with the Cathars, you get the impression with the wars on the Stedinger that the Vatican was not really objective about who were declared heretic, and that more interests besides religion were involved.
+Getting further and further away from the pacifist Gospel and the Commandment Thou shalt not kill.

 2. Fighters return from foreign lands

 But all good things come to an end, eventually.
-At the end of the thirteenth century, after the last crusade, the Frisian foreign fighters too left the battle grounds of Palestine, Livonia, Prussia, northern Africa, southeastern France, Portugal and of southern Spain behind.
-For the tall big men of the north, as they were described together with the Danes that time, the fighting and glory was over.
-Those cruisiati who had survived, returned with their booty to Frisia.
+At the end of the thirteenth century, after the last crusade, the Frisian foreign fighters, too, left the battlefields of Palestine, Livonia, Prussia, northern Africa, south-eastern France, Portugal, and southern Spain behind.
+For the tall big men of the north, as they were described together with the Danes at that time, the fighting and glory were over.
+Those cruisiati who had survived returned with their booty to their homeland, Frisia.

-Once back at their homeland, they did not have to fear prosecution by the redjeva or grietman ‘chosen judge annex prosecutor’ since what they did was not considered a (war) crime, yet.
-They were soldiers of a honourable Holy Army who had been fighting, killing and beheading Muslims, Latvians and Cathars, and raping their women, in a legitimate war.
+Once back in Frisia, they did not have to fear prosecution by the redjeva or grietman 'chosen judge and prosecutor' since what they did was not considered a (war) crime, yet.
+They had been soldiers of an honourable holy army, who had been fighting, killing, and beheading Muslims, Latvians, and Cathars, and raping their women, in a legitimate war.
 A bellum iustum.
-Back home, these veteran Frisian foreign fighters decorated themselves even with golden brooches made of Almohad 'Arabic' coins or copies thereof, to proudly mark they had been fighting in the crusades in the Holy Land (Schokker 2018).
+In other words, nothing to worry about.
+Back home, these veteran Frisian foreign fighters decorated themselves even with golden brooches made of Almohad 'Arabic' coins or copies thereof, to proudly mark that they had been fighting in the crusades in the Holy Land (Schokker 2018).

 It was not over for the peoples living in the region we now call the Middle East, though.
-Almost eight centuries later, the Levant is still infected by ransacking, religiously motivated foreign terrorist fighters from all over the world, including some fighters from areas that belonged to former Frisia.
-Even practicing the same cruel methods as the Frisian havedling (also Häuptling or hoofdeling) Roorda van Genum allegedly did.
-We bring in mind the coat of arms with a decapitated Morish head.
+Almost eight centuries later, the Levant is still afflicted by ransacking, religiously motivated foreign terrorist fighters from all over the world, including some fighters from areas that belonged to former Frisia.
+Even practicing the same cruel methods as the Frisian havedling, also called Häuptling or hoofdeling in the German and Dutch languages respectively, Roorda van Genum allegedly did; beheading opponents.
+We bear in mind the coat of arms with a decapitated Moorish head.

 The rehabilitation process of so many returning foreign fighters into the communal Frisian society became more than a concern.
-Absorbing this dangerous influenza went on for decades and decades.
-Nearly for two centuries.
-The Roman Church too, albeit slowly, became aware of the downsides of their successful radicalization programs.
-It was the patriarch in Palestine who in the year 1218 pointed out that crusaders had experienced great difficulties.
-Not only in getting to Jerusalem, but also afterward.
+Absorbing this dangerous influenza went on for decades and decades, nearly for two centuries.
+The Roman Catholic Church, too, albeit slowly, became aware of the downsides of their successful radicalization programs.
+It was the patriarch in Palestine who in the year 1218 pointed out that crusaders had experienced great difficulties, not only in getting to Jerusalem, but also afterward.
 That is no rocket science or apple sauce.
 You can imagine.
 These outlaws were radicalized, partly war-traumatized men who had to be fit back again into rural society after often three years of fighting in foreign lands.
-Home meant nothing more than a modest living in a hamlet and doing humble labour.
-No glory, no status and often no booty.
-Working the barren land in summer.
-Strengthening dykes to keep land and houses protected from the sea in autumn and winter.
+Home meant nothing more than a modest living in a hamlet and doing humble labor.
+No glory, no status, no drinking bouts, and often no booty.
+Working the barren land in summer, strengthening dikes to keep land and houses protected from the sea in the windy and rainy months of autumn and winter.

-Moreover, medieval Frisian society was exceptional vulnerable for this deadly influenza as well.
-Frisia then, being a loose federation of free peasant republics stretching from the present-day province of Friesland to the region of Ostfriesland in Niedersachsen.
-Unlike the rest of Europe, feudal structures were totally absent in Frisia.
-Therefore, de-radicalization programs could not be organized, if they would have thought about such programs at all.
+Moreover, medieval Frisian society was exceptionally vulnerable to this deadly influenza as well.
+Frisia then, being a loose federation of free peasant republics stretching from the present-day province of Friesland to the region of Ostfriesland in the state of Lower Saxony.
+Unlike the rest of Europe, feudal structures were totally absent in Frisia at that time.
+Therefore, de-radicalization programs could not be organized, if they had thought about such programs at all.

-On top of the homecoming of killing-happy foreign fighters, the myth of the so-called ‘Frisian Freedom’ fuelled anarchy.
-This freedom supposedly was granted to them by Charlemagne himself for their heroic deeds in battle to liberate the city of Rome.
+On top of the homecoming of killing-happy foreign fighters, the myth of the so-called ‘Frisian Freedom’ fueled anarchy in Frisia.
+This freedom supposedly was granted to them by Charlemagne himself for – again – their heroic deeds in battle to liberate the city of Rome.
 A myth that told that the Frisians were free from then on, and not subordinated to any lord other than the Holy Roman Emperor himself.
 They were Reichsunmittelbar.
 Read our blog post Magnus' Choice.
-The origins of the Frisian Freedom for more information about this history.
-All this, tipping over the already fragile balance between the free farmers republics and an anarchy, even further.
-The free republics were known as the the Seven Sealands under the treaty of the Upstalsboom (see further below).
+The origins of the Frisian Freedom for more detailed information about this history.
+All this, tipping over the already fragile balance between being a republic and anarchy.
+By the way, the free farmers' republics of Frisia, a feud society, were known as the Seven Sealands under the Treaty of the Upstalsboom (see further below).

 the Frisian Sea Lands during the crusades

-Read more about the close ties between Frisia, the United States, and the Anglo-Saxon world in general in our blog posts Porcupines bore U.S. bucks and History is written by the victors – a story of the credits.
+Read more about the close ties between Frisia, the United States, and the Anglo-Saxon world in general in our blog posts Porcupines Bore U.S. Bucks.
+The Birth of Economic Liberalism and History is written by the victors – a story of the credits.

 Back to the High Middle Ages.

 Reboelje 'turmoil' and civil war soon followed in Frisia.
-The fight between the Schieringers 'speakers' and the Vetkopers 'fat-buyers' started a few decades later, around 1300.
-Flails, pitchforks, shovels and alike were not solely working the barren land anymore.
-At first, relatively small scale and locally, but a century later it had become a full-fledged civil war with warlords (hovedling or hovetling in the Old Frisian language, haadlings in the Mid Frisian language, and Häuptlinge in the German language) and armies from the River Vlie in the Netherlands to the River Weser in Germany.
+The fight between the Schieringers 'speakers' and the Vetkopers 'fat-buyers' started a few decades after the crusades had ended, around 1300.
+Flails, pitchforks, shovels, and alike were no longer solely working the land.
+At first, it was relatively small scale and localized, but a century later it had become a full-fledged civil war with warlords and armies from the River Vlie in the Netherlands to the River Weser in Germany.
 A period known as the Great Frisian War.
-This weakness from inside, left Frisia prey for its hostile neighbours who would soon feast on it.
-Ironically, these Teutonic neighbours were supported by the same church and clergy that had praised the sky for the Frisian achievements during the crusades, not long before.
+Warlords called headmen; hovedling or hovetling in the Old Frisian language, haadlings in the Mid Frisian language, and Häuptlinge in the German language.
+This internal weakness left Frisia prey for its hostile neighbours who would soon feast on it.
+Ironically, these Teutonic neighbours were supported by the same Roman Catholic Church and its clergymen that had praised the sky for the Frisian achievements during the crusades, not long before.
 The thanks they got.

-The free republics of the Seven Sealands of Frisia tried to organize themselves within a collective defence mechanism called the Upstalsboom treaty.
-Similar to NATO seven centuries later.
-But it failed completely.
-Read our blog post The Treaty of Upstalsboom: why solidarity is not the core of a collective.
-Fascinating history, we think.
+The free republics of the Seven Sealands of Frisia tried to organize themselves within a collective defense mechanism called the Treaty of Upstalsboom, similar to NATO seven centuries later.
+However, it failed completely.
+Read our blog post The Treaty of Upstalsboom: Why Solidarity Is Not the Core of a Collective.
+It is a fascinating history with relevant lessons for today, we think.

 3. What did these warriors look like?